I design products.

 I think in systems.

 My title has always been in design, but my thinking has never stayed there.
-I work at the intersection of design, engineering, and product — comfortable in every conversation, always asking how one decision ripples across the whole.
+I work at the intersection of design, engineering, and product, comfortable in every conversation and always asking how one decision ripples across the whole.

 I break things down until they're clear